coder/docs/admin/workspace-providers/deployment/ec2.md

 ---
 title: EC2
-description: Learn how to deploy a workspace provider to an EC2 cluster.
+description: Learn how to deploy a workspace provider to an EC2 instance.
 state: alpha
 ---